yliu4/PokemonVisualization/README.md

 The timeline is:

-- Friday February 17 -- Project Proposals
+- Wednesday February 15 -- Project Proposals
-- Tuesday February 28 -- Prototype Presentation & Feedback
+- Tuesday February 23 -- Prototype Presentation & Feedback
-- Thursday March 9 -- Final Submission (with video) (grading criteria below)
+- Thursday March 2 -- Final Submission (with video) (grading criteria below)
 - Note: expect interspersed labs where you will work on your projects / receive feedback as part of Thursday labs.

 Proposal